 - Richard Hammack, Book of Proof, as PDF

-Nice script that covers roughly the same ground as the first five lectures in this course.
-The fifth lecture, the one about proofs, uses material from parts II and III of this book.
+Nice script that covers roughly the same ground as the first four lectures in this course as well as the one on proofs, which uses material from parts II and III of this book.
 Highly recommended if you are interested in a different presentation from that in SLAM.

 - Eric Lehman, F Thomson Leighton, Albert R Meyer, Mathematics for Computer Science, as PDF